v12technology/v12technology.github.io/starting/aot_compilation.md

 ---

 # Introduction
-Sometimes it is preferable to generate the event processor at build time in a controlled fashion.
-This makes a system more predictable and reliable at runtime.
 Fluxtion provides a maven plugin that can generate an event processor as part of the build cycle.
+This makes a system more predictable at runtime as the behaviour is statically generated before deployment.
+## Development process
+To statically generate the event processor at buildtime three steps are required
+1. Add the Fluxtion maven plugin to the build
+1. Annotate any Fluxtion builder methods with `@SepBuilder` providing the fully qualified name of the generated processor as a parameter
+1. Remove any calls to dynamically build and use the fqn above to instantiate a processor